schickm/lwlightning.org/swimteam-handbook/non-resident-pass.md

 ###  General Pool Pass Info

-* Online registration will be on a first come - first served basis until we sell 2000 passes.
+* Online registration will be on a first come - first served basis until passes are sold out.
-* No walk-in registrations will be accepted at the Recreation Office.
+* If all passes are not sold online on April 22,  remaining passes will be available for purchase in the Parks and Recreation office in Village Hall.
 * Any mail-in registrations received at the Recreation Office will be returned to the sender.
 * Any faxed-in registrations will be disregarded.
 * The Recreation Office will be open on Thursday, May 19th, until 7pm,  for non-residents to come in and get their membership pass ID photos taken.
-* 2015 pool members will not have to retake a photo.
+* 2016 pool members will not have to retake a photo.
 Your pass from last year will be reactivated when your registration is processed.
 * If you are a new member this year, every member of your family who will be getting a pass will need to come in and get a photo ID.
 * Membership cards are NOT TRANSFERABLE.
 * Misuse will result in loss of membership.